Tktirth/Carbon-Footprint-/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of EcoTrack seriously.
+I take the security of EcoTrack seriously.
 If you find a security vulnerability, please do not disclose it publicly.
 Instead, report it through the following process:

 1. **Email Reports**: Send a detailed description of the vulnerability to the project maintainers.
 2. **Details to Include**: